nd-nuclear-theory/mcscript/INSTALL.md

   might or might not automatically convey to batch job when it runs on the compute node (this depends on your batch system).
 The simplest solution, which works in most circumstances, is to load a python3 module from your login shell initialization file.
-Alternatively, you may use the `MCSCRIPT_SOURCE` hook to ensure that a python3 module is loaded when your batch job starts.
+Alternatively, you may use the `env_script` hook to ensure that a python3 module is loaded when your batch job starts.

 # 4. Basic tests